 My mom used to make pinwheels every Christmas, and I still love them.
 They are so colorful, and perfect for sharing in gift boxes.—Jill Heatwole, Pittsville, Maryland

-Recommended: It's a Girl!
+Recommended: It’s a Boy!
 Baby Shower Food Ideas

 VERIFIED BY Taste of Home Test Kitchen